-The interoperability issue is explicitly recognized also in the ESD: "data producers and users have identified significant interoperability issues which impede the combination of data from different sources within sectors" [5].
-Unfortunately, as it will be explained later, the lack of agreed interoperability standards in the Green Deal sector is indeed an issue, but it is more the consequence of the complexity of the geospatial world than the reason of it.
-Including many actor categories, many disciplines, and many stakeholders (public authorities, private companies, citizens, etc.) the complexity of the geospatial world makes it impossible to agree on a single standard or even on a small set of standards and, later, impose and enforce its adoption [17] [18] [19] [1].
+The interoperability issue is explicitly recognized also in the ESD: "data producers and users have identified significant interoperability issues which impede the combination of data from different sources within sectors" [1].
+Unfortunately, as it will be explained later, the lack of agreed interoperability standards in the Green Deal sector is indeed a barrier to the full exploitation of available data, but it is more the consequence of the complexity of the geospatial world than the reason of it.
+Including many actor categories, many disciplines, and many stakeholders (public authorities, private companies, citizens, etc.) the complexity of the geospatial world makes it impossible to agree on a single standard or even on a small set of standards and, later, impose and enforce its adoption [11] [12] [13] [4].